-The development therefore provides 858 car parking spaces for the residential component, to meet the proposed parking rate.
-The Council rates require 1,149 parking spaces, thus the proposed reduced rates that have been applied result in a difference of 291 spaces.
-The proposal provides a further 651 car parking spaces for the club / retail / supermarket component, which meets Council's requirement.
-Council requires 651 parking spaces (if the 10% dual use discount is not applied) for the non-residential site components of the development.
+The Council rates require 1,007 parking spaces, thus the proposed reduced rates that have been applied result in a difference of 267 spaces.
+The proposal provides a further 693 car parking spaces for the club / retail / supermarket component, which meets Council's requirement.
+Council requires 653 parking spaces (if the 10% dual use discount is not applied) for the non-residential site components of the development.

-The residential site, which includes a residential development plus an office / commercial development, will have a total of 883 on-site parking spaces.
-25 of these will be for commercial / office use and will be available for visitor use after hours.
-The majority of parking is provided within a ground level car parking area under the proposed buildings, as well as 43 spaces on the ground level internal roads.
+The majority of parking for the residential component is provided within a ground level car parking area under the proposed buildings, as well as 43 spaces on the ground level internal roads.

-The proposed 651 non-residential site spaces will be allocated as follows:
+The proposed 693 non-residential site spaces will be allocated as follows:

-- 95 spaces for shared club / medical / leisure - □ 556 spaces for shared supermarkets / specialty / mini / major retail.
+- □ 129 spaces for shared club / medical / leisure - □ 564 spaces for shared supermarkets / specialty / mini / major retail.